 Cat Care: Volunteers assist with grooming, nail trims and interacting with the cats at the adoption center.
 This interaction relieves potential boredom and satisfies the cats’ needs for playing and affection and provides the cats with much needed socialization.

-Foster Homes: Do you have room in your home to foster abandoned kittens or expectant moms?
-Kitten Division is always in need of volunteers who are willing to open up their homes to cats in need until they are ready to come in to the adoption center.
-Each year, especially during kitten season in the spring and summer, we rescue many underage kittens and pregnant cats and place them in available foster homes until ready for adoption.
-The time commitment could be just a few weeks for weaned kittens to several months if you are fostering a momma cat and her litter.
+Foster Homes: Do you have room in your home to foster abandoned kittens, puppies and/or expectant moms?
+Kitten Division is always in need of volunteers who are willing to open up their homes to cats and dogs in need until they are ready to come in to the adoption center.
+Each year, especially during kitten season in the spring and summer, we rescue many underage kittens, puppies and pregnant cats and dogs and place them in available foster homes until ready for adoption.
+The time commitment could be just a few weeks for weaned kittens to several months if you are fostering a momma cat or dog and her litter.
+Click here to complete our Foster Application.

 Special Event Volunteers: Volunteers are needed to help with fundraising and adoption events.
 Tasks may include planning, securing sponsors, promotions, volunteering at the event, etc.